centaurlabs/centaur-recipes/README.md

 #### Installing Requirements and Running the Notebook

-For recipes that are jupyter notebooks, or if you are just working in one perform these additional steps to ensure the notebook is using the correct virtual environment and installed packages.
+For recipes that are Jupyter notebooks, or if you are just working in one perform these additional steps to ensure the notebook is using the correct virtual environment and installed packages.
 Some IDEs may handle selecting the correct virtual environment for you, in which case you only need to do step 1.